davidchall/ipaddress/README.md

 #> [1] 255.255.255.255 <NA>
 ```

-Functions are provided to enable common tasks:
+A variety of functions are provided to enable common tasks.

 ``` r
 tibble(network = ip_network(c("192.168.100.0/22", "2001:db8::/80"))) %>%